KaedeTai/Februus/README.md

-Februus
+febric
 =======

 A purified framework for web &amp; mobile development, which allow us to **febricate** software products quickly but also have good quality.
-Named after Februus, the Roman God of Purification.
+Named after **Februus**, the Roman God of Purification. (also the origin of Febrary)

 The project eventually will support as many languages as possible.
-The first Language supported is PHP, which is called **phebruus**.
+The first Language supported is PHP, which is called **phebric**.

 The philosophy of Februus is:
 * Don't reinvent the wheel, utilize all the existing solutions.